 🎯 What is search intent optimization?
 (Direct answer)

-Search intent optimization is the practice of identifying the underlying purpose behind a search query and building content whose format, depth, and structure match that purpose.
+Search intent optimization means figuring out what a searcher actually wants — and then building content whose format, depth, and structure delivers exactly that.
 Keywords still matter, but they're no longer what Google is primarily evaluating.
+Semrush's 2024 ranking factors study identified text relevance — the degree to which content satisfies search intent — as the top ranking factor in Google, ahead of backlinks and technical signals.
 Google's Gemini-powered systems, AI Overviews, and generative search engines all filter for intent first.
 A page either gives users what they came for — in the format they expected, at the depth they needed — or it doesn't.
 Content that misses on intent gets filtered out before backlinks, word count, or any other signal comes into play.

 1. What Is Search Intent?
 The Complete Definition for 2026